Dear Friends and League Supporters:

 This is who we are.
 We are not just women who volunteer.
 We are women who prioritize collaboration and inclusion, we understand that our differences are what makes us stronger, and we recognize that our purpose is to serve and to serve effectively, we must take steps to empathetically understand the many barriers families in our communities face.
 I am hopeful that if we continue to intentionally practice our own mission, our collective impact will be immeasurable.

-Today, with nearly 200 League members, we continue to support and address the challenges that face our communities through our effective leadership, volunteerism and service.
-We also stand alongside a network of more than 140,000 women in 291 Junior Leagues within the United States, Canada, Mexico and the United Kingdom who all share the same mission.
-Collectively, we constitute one of the largest and most effective volunteer organizations in the world.
+Today, with nearly 200 League members, JLOSH stands alongside a network of more than 140,000 women in 291 Junior Leagues within the United States, Canada, Mexico and the United Kingdom.
+Together, we constitute one of the largest and most effective women-led volunteer organizations in the world.

-We also continue to be enormously grateful to our sponsors, supporters and the many friends who align with our mission.
-Without this continued support, JLOSH could not provide community grants to organizations serving families in our communities or support the training and personal development interests of our members.
+We continue to be enormously grateful to our sponsors, supporters and the many friends who align with our mission.
+Without this continued support, JLOSH could not provide community grants to organizations serving families in our communities or support our members' training and personal development interests.
 I am also grateful and appreciative of the dynamic women serving on this year’s Board of Directors.
 The strength of our diversity, experiences and values will guide our governance and the strategic execution of our mission.
-Our history, legacy and staunch commitment to community motivates me; I invite you to join me and all of our members as we move towards a more united and impactful League.
+Our history, legacy and staunch commitment to community motivate me.
+I invite you to join me and all of our members as we move toward a more equitable and impactful League.
 We are better together!